We live in an extraordinary time where one of the only certainties we are offered is uncertainty.

-In some cases, this is because their business is actually growing during this time, and investors love a healthy business.
-Still others are selling because they don’t want to face the challenges of recovery or are just ready to retire and the work of recovery is more than they want to take on.
+In some cases, this is because their business is growing during this time, and investors love a healthy business.
+Still others are selling because they don’t want to face the challenges of recovery or are simply ready to retire, and the work of recovery is more than they are willing to take on.

-But before you just put your business up for sale, there are some steps you need to take.
+However, before you put your business up for sale, there are several steps you need to take.
 Here are some questions to ask yourself before selling your California business now.

 Are you ready to sell now?

-This is an important question and one you need to ask others besides yourself.
-Is your business partner on board if you have one?
+This is an important question that you should also ask others, in addition to yourself.
+Is your business partner on board?
 How about your family and friends?
 How do they feel?

-If you think you are ready to sell, sit down with those close to you and talk in over.
-The sale of your business may be the single most impactful financial event in your life, and you need to make sure that not only you are ready, but so are those around you.
+If you think you are ready to sell, sit down with those close to you and discuss it.
+The sale of your business may be the single most impactful financial event in your life, and you need to ensure that not only you are ready, but also those around you.

-Are you ready for some deep scrutiny of you and your business?
+Are you ready for a thorough self-examination and assessment of your business?

-Selling your business is always a time-consuming proposition, and your buyer will not only look at your business, but that may spill over to them looking at the person behind the business as well.
-We’ll ask about due diligence in a moment, but it’s important you understand at the outset the magnifying glass you may be under.
+Selling your business is always a time-consuming proposition, and your buyer will not only examine your business, but may also consider the person behind it.
+We’ll discuss due diligence in a moment, but please understand that you may be under a magnifying glass from the outset.

 Be prepared.
-Many times, criticism or questions may seem personal, but they usually aren’t.
+Often, criticism or questions may seem personal, but they are usually not.
 The buyer is simply trying to understand you and your business, and the best way for them to do that is to ask questions.

-Do you have time for selling your California business?
+Do you have time to sell your California business?

 This is an all-important question.
-Selling your business takes time, and that may affect your ability to stay engaged with operations.
+Selling your business takes time, which may impact your ability to stay engaged in operations.
 You need to be prepared for this.
 That’s also why having a good business broker on your side is an advantage.

 But don’t take our word for it.
 Join our mailing list and check out this case study of selling a manufacturing business to learn more.